Dhyuti/ml-assignment/sentiment_analysis/README.md

 ## Usage

-1. Clone or download this repository to your local machine.
+Clone or download this repository to your local machine.
    - Refer to: [README.md](../README.md)
-3. Run the Python script in your preferred environment:
-The script will load the dataset, apply sentiment analysis to the reviews, and display the results.

 ## Dataset